pandey-ankit/WebLogic-Basic-Lab/README.md

 - Enter the following information for Database connection and click on **Next**.

 >  Database Name, Host Name details can be found in DB Connection String.
+[ANKIT TODO- YOU NEED TO EXPLAIN HOW TO READ THIS FROM THE CONNECTION STRING]

 >   	Port:	 			1521